 As a business you need every advantage you can get to enable you to compete against competitors with more resources.
-Wahaya can provide user-friendly, cost-effective, enterprise-class VoIP (Voice over Internet Protocol) solutions, along with video collaboration solutions either Hosted or On-Premise.
+We can provide user-friendly, cost-effective, enterprise-class VoIP (Voice over Internet Protocol) solutions, along with video collaboration solutions either Hosted or On-Premise.

 There are pros and cons of both hosted PBX as well as on-premise PBX.
 There are some fundamental differences to each of the systems and they feature advantages that should be known prior to making a decision on one or the other.
 The move to an IP-PBX business phone system is beneficial regardless of which system is ultimately chosen.
-However, there are differences and knowing those leads to a better VoIP phone system and a higher level of satisfaction for the company, employees and even callers.
+However, there are differences and knowing those leads to a better VoIP phone system and a higher level of satisfaction for the company, employees and most importantly callers.

 Reduce costs with SIP Trunks.

 Enable your organization to utilize voice and messaging services with a lower cost SIP trunking service for both analog and IP telephone systems.

 Employers know that employees prefer BYOD policies and that they can increase productivity.
 However, BYOD can have some downsides.
 Probably the most prominent concern among those who have to address the BYOD issue is the increased risk to data security.
 Obviously, the more devices you have with the ability to…